ucsd-cse11-w23/ucsd-cse11-w23.github.io/staff-and-help.md

 have any formalized support for auditing the course.

-**What if I have enrolled in CSE11 but won't be able to be in La Jolla for most or all of Summer 2 2022?**
+**What if I have enrolled in CSE11 but won't be able to be in La Jolla for most or all of Winter 2023?**

-You will be required to take all exams in-person.
+You will be required to take all exams in-person and attend at least 15 lectures.
 We will not offer any remote options for the exams.
 If you cannot take the exams in-person, you will not be able to pass the course.

 **Do we need a clicker for this class?**